Nilesh410/Master_JS/readme.md

  5. Math.round()=> Returns a supplied numeric expression rounded to the nearest integer.
  6. Math.random()=> Generate random number (0 to 1)

+##### **Interview Question
+ 1. what is the use of Math object?
+ 2. what are the functions in Math object and there use, explain with example?
+ 3. How to generate any random number in particular range
+ 4. what is type conversion and type coercion and their diff?
+ 5. what is truthy and falsy value?